eepgwde/pyeg0/rvlt0/README.md

 (Conventional relational databases have number format types designed to avoid them.)
 I've dealt with that problem here by rounding to 2 decimal places.
 (I've also illustrated how to round and return an integer.)

+* Part II - Engagement and Churn

+** Define a target metric to measure user engagement.

+"How would you define an engaged vs. unengaged user?"

+The transactions cover the period 2018.01.01 to 2019.05.16.
+There are 19430 users.
+If we define activity as having at least one transaction registered then there are 664 users who were *never active* in that period.

+If an activity is defined as a day when a user has at least one transaction.
+Then one can define the days between activities as the transaction days (tdays0 in the code in anal1.q and the table is ttdays0.)

+An *inactive* user is arbitrarily defined as one who has more than 365 days between activities.
+There are 803 of those.

+These classes of users are very unengaged.

+If we take the distribution of users' activities and fit them to a frequency distribution more classes can be derived using the mean and standard deviation.

+Referring to the notebook anal1.ipynb, the most sensible distribution proves to be the Wald distribution - also known as the Inverse Gaussian.
+Unlike other more extreme distributions, it has a finite mean and variance.
+And, usefully, for this data it provides a meaningful result.

+It has a median of 11 days between activities, a mean of 19 days and a standard deviation of 22.
+Because of the very long tail in the data, it would be best to use the median.
+If one adds 22 to the median, this gives 33 which is about a month.

+It can then be argued that a reasonably active user will be using his account at least once a month.
+(An appeal to business principles is that many billing systems use monthly payments - so an active user will have at least one billing service being paid with his account.)

+So we can classify all users who are using their accounts less often than that as unengaged.

+That gives another 5869 users who can be classified as unengaged.
+They have more than 30 and less than 365 days between activities.

+** Classify engaged and unengaged users

+"Using your logic from above, build a model (heuristic/statistical/ML) to classify engaged and unengaged users.
+Note that features which are directly correlated with your target metric could lead to overfitting."

+The numbers are 19430 users and by the classes above only 7349 are unengaged (never-active, inactive (> 365 between activity) and unengaged (> 30 and < 365)).
+So under 40% are inactive or unengaged: 2 customers in 5 make little or no use of their account.

+I'll develop a classifier from the user data that will use features like device type, country, age and some transaction metrics to classify if a user is likely to be unengaged.
+This is not a typical classification exercise, because I have am deciding class membership.
+For example, more typical would be disease incidence.
+A person's features such age, weight, height, body-mass-index, gender, lifestyle features would be correlated against whether they developed diabetes.
+In this way, it would be become clear which features are more likely to indicate possible diabetes sufferers.
+This is known as root-cause analysis and the techniques used for it include logistic regression and shallow machine-learning classifiers, such as random forest.
+These methods provide a means to rank feature importance.
+Neural network methods don't easily deliver a feature importance.

+This is a shame.
+A multi-layer classifying perceptron - feed-forward neural network - is very easy to implement because it does its own feature scaling.

+The caveat noted above - "features that are directly correlated to the target metric" mean that we should not use features similar to account activity.
+So total number of transactions or transaction value would be examples of what are known as *prescient* features - the outcome is encoded in them in some way.

+Features to consider:

+    - average transaction value should be usable
+    - age of user
+    - possibly age of account (but perhaps a prescient feature)
+    - number of notifications received (prescient?)
+    - user features: plan, number of contacts, push and email
+    - the city feature could be useful but needs a lot cleaning
+    - and the others in the user record

+From the transaction records, indicator variables might be usable.

+    - indicator for transaction failure or reversion
+    - indicator for transaction direction
+    - used account feature: indicator of whether a transaction type has been used

+And from the notification file, this might be indicative

+    - indicator for notification failure
+    - and others might be indicators for ONBOARDING, LOST_CARD_ORDER and NO_INITIAL events

+Generally, anything that indicates age of the account might be prescient, so total counts should not be used.

+The city text field has a lot of variety in spelling - upper-case, lower-case, mixed-case, language accents.
+Names are often abbreviated (Cagnes vs.
+Cagnes-sur-mer).
+And occasionally mispelt or plainly incorrect.
+A soundex method would have to be used to trap some mis-spellings.
+A nearest neighbours methods could also be used if I had access to the postcode - and knew how that was encoded in each country.
+This is too large a job for this challenge I think.

+** How would you test to check whether we are actually reducing churn?

+Let’s assume an unengaged user is a churned user.
+Now suppose we use your model to identify unengaged users and implement some business actions try to convert them to engaged users (commonly known as reducing churn).
+How would you set up a test/experiment to check whether we are actually reducing churn?

+** Re-engagement Campaign Effectiveness

+In the past, one business action we took to reduce churn was to re-engage inactive users.
+Our engagement team designed a marketing campaign, REENGAGEMENT_ACTIVE_FUNDS to remind inactive users about funds on their Revolut account.
+Define a metric to measure the effectiveness of the campaign.
+Under this metric, was the campaign effective?

 * More notes